tripleten-externships/vura-monorepo/apps/frontend/README.md

 To deploy to app stores, you'll need to:

-1. Set up Expo Application Services (EAS) account
+1. Install the required native build tooling (Xcode for iOS, Android Studio/SDK for Android)
-2. Configure build profiles in `eas.json`
+2. Use `npx react-native run-ios` / `run-android` or the provided npm scripts for building locally
-3. Update CI/CD pipeline to include mobile builds
+3. Configure your CI/CD pipeline to run `npm run native:*` commands or integrate with EAS / AppCenter as needed

 ### Notes

 - The app uses React Native for Web to render React Native components in the browser
-- All business logic (GraphQL, authentication, etc.) remains in the `src/` directory
+- All business logic (GraphQL, authentication, etc.) lives inside `src/`
-- The `app/` directory contains the UI components that work on both platforms
+- Navigation is centralized under `src/navigation/` for both platforms
 - Your existing AWS infrastructure will continue to serve the web version